-my grilled buffalo chicken wings recipe (grilled hot wings!) stay juicy from a secret step & ingredient! plus my exact steps for how to grill chicken wings.
+My grilled buffalo chicken wings recipe (grilled hot wings!) keeps wings SO juicy from a secret step & ingredient!
+Plus, exact steps for how to grill chicken wings.

 - Brine the wings: Place the wing sections in a large airtight container or resealable plastic bag.
 Top with the salt and beer.
 Toss to combine.
 Brine in the refrigerator for at least 12 hours or up to 4 days.
 About 30 minutes before you’re ready to grill, pull the wings out of the refrigerator to come to room temperature for more even grilling.